admidori/auto-build/readme.md

 # Contribute
 We are waiting your implovements!!
-When you have a problem about this, please send (Issue)[https://github.com/rp-agota/auto-build/issues].
+When you have a problem about this, please send [Issue](https://github.com/rp-agota/auto-build/issues) , [Pull request](https://github.com/rp-agota/auto-build/pulls).

 ## License
 [MIT](https://github.com/rp-agota/auto-build/blob/master/LICENCE) (C) 2021-2022 rp-agota